posunero/sql-analyzer/docs/unsupported_snowflake_syntax.md

 The SQL Analyzer currently parses a large portion of Snowflake SQL, but several syntax areas remain unsupported or only partially implemented.
 This document summarizes the main gaps.

 ## Core SQL Features
+- Stage queries using `SELECT * EXCLUDE/REPLACE/RENAME`
-- Advanced built-in functions such as `DATEADD` and `DATEDIFF`
+- `COPY INTO` options such as `LOAD_MODE`

 ## DDL and Data Types
-- `ALTER TABLE` variants like `PIVOT`/`UNPIVOT` and advanced clustering options

-## Semi-Structured Data and Table Functions
+- Streamlit apps, dynamic tables, hybrid tables, datasets, and snapshots
+- Snowpark Container Services such as compute pools and services
+- Application packages, listings, and connections
+- Secrets, password policies, and network rules
+- Advanced table and schema options (classification profiles, storage serialization policy, compute pool defaults)
-- User-defined table functions (UDTFs)
+- Creation of user-defined table functions (UDTFs)

 ## Ecosystem and Advanced Services
-- Snowpipe and Snowpipe Streaming commands
-- Snowpark Container Services and Python UDF features
-- Machine learning operations (`CREATE MODEL`, `PREDICT`)
+- Machine learning model DDL and management (`CREATE MODEL`, `ALTER MODEL`, versioning)
-- Organization-wide features such as privacy policies and external access integrations
+- Advanced function options like `SERVICE` and `CONTEXT_HEADERS`

 ## Recently Implemented Features